MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

       ```

 > [!NOTE]
-> Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) we're moving our assemblies to the Maven Central repository.
+> Due to [termination of jCenter support](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) all our assemblies were moved to the Maven Central repository.
 Please follow [this guide](../troubleshooting/react-native.md) about migration from jCenter to Maven Central.

 2. Open the project's app level **build.gradle** file (`android/app/build.gradle`) and add the following lines into `dependencies` section: